ME2SWE/Routes/README.md

 You will then have to set the App.jsx state 'shows' and 'type' variables in your request function once your data is received.

 There is also a prebuilt mongoose file for a Mongodb database.
 This database is ready to recieve data.
-You can write an event handler for the 'save' icon in each ListItem and write requests from App.jsx to post movies and shows to the database upon clicking the icon.
+You can write an event handler for the 'save' icon in each ListItem and write requests to post movies and shows to the database upon clicking the icon.

 ### APIs
 We are using two APIs, TvMaze and WatchMode in an effort to demonstrate how request requirements and return data varies among APIs.